 Alumni Engagement Committee Chair: Jasmine Rountree

 Our Alumni Members

-Ronny Lau is a Federal Lobbyist for the National Education Association (NEA), the nation's largest labor union and professional organization.
-Representing over three million members in the public education community, he oversees a federal legislative portfolio relating to higher education, special education, social justice, and teacher preparation and recruitment.
-Since graduating from JMU in 2013, Ronny has held positions on Capitol Hill, political campaigns, and other national advocacy organizations.
+Ronny Lau is a Manager of Government Relations for the National Education Association (NEA), the nation's largest labor union and professional organization.
+Representing over three million members in the public education community, he is the lead strategist on a number of federal legislative issues, including higher education, student debt, and educator pipeline.
+Since graduating from JMU in 2013, Ronny has held positions on Capitol Hill, political campaigns, and with other national advocacy organizations.

-Ricardo Piñeres is an Assistant Vice President for Regulatory Compliance and Public Policy at Navy Federal Credit Union, headquartered in Vienna, Virginia.
-In that role, Ricardo focuses on helping Navy Federal navigate various legal and regulatory requirements, including those related to fair lending, data privacy, artificial intelligence, information technology, and credit reporting.
-Prior to joining Navy Federal in 2017, Ricardo held various legal, compliance, and government relations roles within the financial services industry, including leading the compliance department at State Department Federal Credit Union in Alexandria, VA, and serving as the Director of Federal Legislative Affairs for the Financial Services Institute.
+Ricardo Piñeres is a Senior Legal Counsel for PayPal.
+In that role, Ricardo focuses on helping PayPal’s lending business navigate various legal, regulatory, and licensing requirements.
+Prior to joining PayPal in 2022, Ricardo held various legal, compliance, and government relations roles within the financial services industry, including leading compliance teams at Capital One, Navy Federal Credit Union, and State Department Federal Credit Union, as well as serving as the Director of Federal Legislative Affairs for the Financial Services Institute.
 Ricardo graduated from JMU in 2005, majoring in Political Science and minoring in Latin American Studies.
-He received his J.D. from George Washington University Law School in 2009.
+He received his J.D. from The George Washington University Law School in 2009.

 MPA 2016, PPA 2014